Skip to content

 When nothing is queued, output is empty (zero token cost).

-1. Runs atl learnings peek --channel learning --json to read the pending items ({id, channel, payload, enqueued_at}).
+1. Reads the pending items with atl learnings peek --channel learning --json ({id, channel, payload, enqueued_at}).

 2. Routes each item by the shape of its payload, deriving a kebab-case topic from the content: